richardsmythe/pyquantile/README.md

 The graph below shows how PyQuantile gets more efficient with larger data sizes.
 Peak performance reaches about 2 million values per second at the largest data size.
 The latency is generally very stable regardless of the data size.
 <img width="1190" height="488" alt="image" src="https://github.com/user-attachments/assets/46f97a5f-7e44-41fb-bd25-c8c82a417536" />

 PyQuantile is accurate for central quantiles but less reliable at the distribution tails.
-This is a common behavior for streaming quantile estimators, which often struggle with extreme quantiles.
+This is a common for streaming quantile estimators, which often struggle with extreme quantiles.

 <img width="991" height="584" alt="image" src="https://github.com/user-attachments/assets/1f1afd3e-478a-4ecb-8047-913f38671f4e" />